andhapp/presentations/README.md

 ## March 2011

-Presentation at Surrey Ruby user group on ''Creating a gem'.
+Presentation at Surrey Ruby user group on 'Creating a gem'.

 ## June 2012